-A standardised extract of electronic data from each state and territory collection is provided to the AIHW annually.
+A standardised extract of electronic data from each state and territory collection is provided to the Australian Institute of Health and Welfare (AIHW) annually.
 Records received from states and territories are anonymous: that is, they do not include any names or addresses, but do include a unique set of identification numbers so that the source record can be identified.
 Data are checked for completeness, validity and logical errors before inclusion in the national collection.